Patrick Brown (Canadian politician): Political positions

+Economic policies

+After winning the leadership race, he focused his plan on four main issues which he suggested would lead to a more prosperous province: less red tape, improved transportation corridors, affordable energy, and addressing Ontario's growing skills gap.
 Much of Brown's time at Queen's Park was spent criticizing and debating the government's energy policies.
 He promised to dismantle the Green Energy Act, rein in executive salaries at Hydro One, and place a moratorium on the signing of new energy contracts.

 Patrick Brown's first private member's bill in the Ontario Legislature was Bill 136, the Estate Administration Tax Abolition Act, which was an attempt to eliminate Ontario's estate administration (probate) tax (originally introduced by the PC government of Mike Harris in 1998).
 The bill was supported by Brown's fellow PCs but opposed by the governing Liberals and third party New Democrats, and was voted down 51-24 on division at second reading.

-During his tenure as Ontario PC leader, Brown was noted for his close relationship with many of Ontario's diverse ethnic communities.
-He spoke in the Legislature in support of a motion condemning Islamophobia, and was one of the first Canadian politicians to refer to the Tamil Genocide.
-Brown has a personal relationship with Indian Prime Minister Narendra Modi, who refers to him as "Patrick Bhai" ("Brother Patrick") and named him an honorary citizen of Gujarat.

-His critics called him "policy-lite" since he made no policy statements during the Progressive Conservative leadership campaign.
-After winning the leadership race, he focused his plan on four main issues which he suggested would lead to a more prosperous province: less red tape, improved transportation corridors, affordable energy, and addressing Ontario's growing skills gap.

-Brown's maintaining of the party as centre-right surprised some political commentators who expected a socially conservative shift.
-As a federal MP, Brown had been one of the more socially conservative members of the Conservative caucus.
+Social policies

 As an MP, Brown voted to re-open the same-sex marriage and abortion debates, and also voted against legalizing euthanasia and including gender expression in the Canadian Human Rights Act.
 He later said those votes were to represent his constituents.
 Brown said that he didn't intend to revisit any of these issues in the provincial legislature.
 As a candidate in the 2022 Conservative leadership election, he reiterated his pro-choice stance though he also stated he thinks abortions should be rare and wants to encourage alternatives to abortion.